Federal Financial Aid

 Announcements:

-The 2024-2025 FAFSA will be a little different than in previous years – several of the changes are positive and will result in fewer questions to be answered on the FAFSA.
+The 2025-2026 FAFSA form is now available for students and parents to complete.
 Starting with the 2024-2025 award year, the Department of Education introduced a new term for individuals completing the FAFSA – contributors.

 Who is a contributor?